-Based on these studies, radiofrequency interference (RFI) to SST measurements in the 6/7 GHz frequency range is expected to increase significantly in the near future, due to the WRC-23 decision, under agenda item 1.2, to identify the 6 425-7 125 MHz frequency band for use by IMT.
-Therefore, WRC-27 agenda item 1.19 was elaborated to propose a long-term solution for EESS (passive) sensors for SST measurements.
+Based on these studies, radio-frequency interference (RFI) to SST measurements in the 6/7 GHz frequency range is expected to increase significantly in the near future due to the WRC-23 decision to identify the 6 425-7 125 MHz frequency band for use by IMT.
+Therefore, WRC-27 Agenda item 1.19 was established to create a long-term solution for EESS (passive) sensors for conducting SST measurements.